QuanEstimation/group/src/member/faculty.md

 -   **Referee services**

-    I have reviewed many papers for more than 40 journals.
+    I have reviewed many manuscripts for more than 40 journals.
 More details can be found in [Web of Science](https://webofscience.clarivate.cn/wos/author/record/H-2632-2012)